univ-ai/welcomenew/_courses/ds1.md

 **Modeling**: We choose some very specific models to cover, from the perspective of teaching techniques which are generalizable to any models.
 Thus we will cover classification and recommendation engines.
 We'll also cover similarity and PCA, as a way of understanding structure in your data and the models you ran on them.

-After you finish this module, you will be ready to run the entire data science process, all on your own, from fetching (from the internet or databases) and cleaning the data, setting up pipelines, to exploratory data analysis, visualization, and modeling.
+At the end of this module, you will be ready to run the entire data science process, all on your own, from fetching (from the internet or databases) and cleaning the data, setting up pipelines, to exploratory data analysis, visualization, and modeling.

 This page introduces you to the team, the basic instructions, the schedule, and various elements of our class.